Alluxio/alluxio/docs/en/deploy/Running-Alluxio-On-a-HA-Cluster.md

   running masters and workers).
 * Enable SSH login without password to all nodes.
 You can add a public SSH key for the host into `~/.ssh/authorized_keys`.
 See [this tutorial](http://www.linuxproblem.org/art_9.html) for more details.
+* TCP traffic across all nodes is allowed.
+For basic functionality make sure RPC port (default :19998) is open on all nodes.

 ## Basic Setup